 13. Turn off your computer completely at night.

 14. Research whether you can sign up for green power from your utility company.

 15. Pay your bills online.
 Not only is it greener, it’s a sanity saver.

-16. Put a stop to unsolicited mail — sign up to opt out of pre-screened credit card offers.
-While you’re at it, go ahead and make sure you’re on the “do not call” list, just to make your life more peaceful.
+16. Put a stop to unsolicited mail—sign up to opt out of pre-screened credit card offers.
+While you’re at it, if you’re in the U.S., go ahead and make sure you’re on the “do not call” list, just to make your life more peaceful.